QMSTR/web/content/blog/qmstr-newsletter-3.md

 of the [Reuse initiative](https://reuse.software) to contain license identifiers across the board.
 We worked further on the concept of implementing web based feedback visualisations that support feedback formats like warnings and binary or coefficient type metrics.
-This will serve as a foundation for future integration features into CI and repository hosting systems.
+It will serve as a foundation for future integration features into CI and repository hosting systems.
 Finally, we investigated how to instrument the [Go language](https://golang.org) build system and showed that